xlz/ssltrace/README.md

 Running
 -------

-Run dependencies:

-  * libdw
-  * NSS/GnuTLS debug symbols

-NSS and GnuTLS internal structures are not defined in public headers.
-If you want to trace programs that use these libraries, you'll need to have the debugging symbols installed.
-Mozilla products such as Firefox have been known to ship with its own version of the NSS libraries.
+NSS internal structures are not defined in public headers.
+If you want to trace programs that use it, you'll need to make sure `nssimpl.h` is compatible with the binary library.
+Chromium have been known to ship with its own version of the NSS libraries.

-After installing the dependencies, run ``LD_PRELOAD=/path/to/ssltrace.so child-program``.
+After installing the dependencies, run ``SSLTRACE_PCAP=/tmp/dump.pcap LD_PRELOAD=/path/to/ssltrace.so child-program``.

 Configuring output
 ------------------

-If the environment variable SSLTRACE_LOG is set, ssltrace will try to use it as a filename to open for append and log there.
+If the environment variable SSLTRACE_PCAP is set, ssltrace will try to use it as a filename to open for append and log there.
 If opening the file fails, ssltrace will print a message on stderr and exit.

-If the file /etc/ssltrace.d/logfile exists, ssltrace will try to use the contents as a filename to open for append and log there.
-If opening the file fails, ssltrace will print a message on stderr and exit.

-Otherwise, ssltrace will log on stderr.

 Note that ssltrace won't try to open any files until it actually has to log something (which is usually when the first SSL connection gets initiated).